awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 ## Enabling cross\-Region automated backups<a name="AutomatedBackups.Replicating.Enable"></a>

 You can enable backup replication on new or existing DB instances using the Amazon RDS console\.
 You can also use the `start-db-instance-automated-backups-replication` AWS CLI command or the `StartDBInstanceAutomatedBackupsReplication` RDS API operation\.
+You can replicate up to 20 backups to each destination AWS Region for each AWS account\.

 **Note**
 To be able to replicate automated backups, make sure to enable them\.
 For more information, see [Enabling automated backups](USER_WorkingWithAutomatedBackups.md#USER_WorkingWithAutomatedBackups.Enabling)\.